0xd61/gitweb/README.md

 Every new repo contains an initial commit with a `init.sh` script.
 This script is a setup script for `git config` and `git hooks`.
 The script can be changed in `init.template`.
-If you want your new repositories to be empty, remote the "initial commit" command in `sync.sh`.
+If you want your new repositories to be empty, remove the "initial commit" command in `sync.sh`.

 By default `init.sh` configures the `git config user.name`, `git config user.email` and creates a `pre-commit`-hook and `pre-commit.d`-hook directory.
 This directory contains all pre-commit hook scripts.
 The hook itself is a wrapper which calls all